dupdob/AocAutomaton/README.md

 ### Prerequisite
 In order to interact with the AoC site, AoCAutomaton requires your AoC session id.
 It is stored as an hexadecimal value in a `session` cookie;
-you must get this value (via your browser of choice) and store it in an environment variable named `AOC_SESSION`.
+you must get this value (via your browser of choice).
+Then you have two options:
+1. Safest: store it in an environment variable named `AOC_SESSION`.
+2. Input it when prompted by the automaton.
+This is not recommended as it will be visible in the console and may be stored in your IDE history.
+The token will be stored in a json file but AoCAutomaton will add a gitignore entry to prevent it from being committed to a repo.

 Bear in mind that these tokens have a lifetime of roughly a month so expect to have to refresh it through the website.
-As of now, there is limited error handling, so you will get some exception if the token is invalid
+As of now, there is limited error handling, so you will get some exception if the token is invalid or expired.

-_Note: early versions allowed to pass the session id as a set up parameter.
+_Note_: early versions allowed to pass the session id as a setup parameter.
 I reverted that design due to the risk of having session ids with public visibility on GitHub (or elsewhere).
 It is more difficult to leak an environment variable.

 ## Starting point
 Just add AocAutomaton to the project you (plan to) use for AdventOfCode.